surajmishra57/system-design/README.md

 Database based

-2. This one is really tricky we need to maintaine data consistency
+2. This one is really tricky we need to maintaine data consistency we can't simply replicate database pod